Marina-LA/Assessing-International-Diversity-Conferences/_posts/2025-1-29-Citations.md

     <img src="/assets/images/Citations/Radial-plots/EuroPar.png" alt="Accpeted Papers Continent Distribution vs Cited Papers Continent Distribution">
     <img src="/assets/images/Citations/Internal-external-citations/Euro-Par.png" alt="Internal and External Citations from most citing countries in the conference">
 </div>

+## Analyzing the Results

+We have also analyzed the international diversity of citations across different conferences, revealing distinct citation patterns.
+Less diverse conferences, such as NSDI and SIGCOMM, tend to cite mostly American papers, while more diverse conferences, like ICDCS and CCGRID, show a broader geographic distribution of citations, with a higher proportion of European and Asian papers being referenced.

+It is not surprising that conferences with a strong presence of American researchers also cite American papers more frequently.
+The United States continues to lead in many research fields, which is reflected in the citation patterns of most conferences.
+However, American conferences generally have lower citation rates for non-American publications, often overlooking research from international conferences.
+In contrast, more globally diverse conferences are citing non-American papers at higher rates, indicating a broader recognition of research contributions from different regions.